 More water discharge to the Wadden Sea in the coming days

-Until Friday, we can discharge more water into the Wadden Sea.
+We can continue to discharge more water into the Wadden Sea until Friday.

-On Wednesday afternoon, we were able to discharge around 20 million cubic meters of water into the sea via the Cleveringsluizen locks at Lauwersoog.
-That is considerably higher than expected earlier today.
+On Wednesday afternoon, we were able to discharge about 20 (!) million cubic meters of water into the sea via the Clevering Sluices near Lauwersoog.
+That is significantly higher than earlier forecasts today.

-Approximately 34 millimeters of precipitation is expected in our region in the coming days.
-With the current discharge of water, space is being created in the watercourses again.
-This means that the situation will remain manageable even with the expected precipitation.
+About 34 millimetre is expected in our region over the next few days.
+With the current water discharge, space is being created in the watercourses again.
+This means the situation will remain manageable even with the expected precipitation.

 De Onlanden

-In the largest gauge station in washlands Onlanden nature and washlands , the water level is now between NAP -0.40m and NAP -0.30m.
-De Onlanden can handle a water level of NAP -0.20m with its current capacity.
-So the water is certainly high there.
-This is clearly visible in the area.
+In the largest water level section of washlands Onlanden nature and washlands , the water level is currently between -0.40 m and -0.30 m below sea level.
+With its current capacity, De Onlanden can handle a water level of -0.20 m below sea level.
+The water level is certainly high there, as is clearly visible in the area.